Safeguarding

 Guided support, seniors, NDIS/accessibility and assisted requests

-Requests involving seniors, NDIS participants, accessibility needs, carers, support workers, family members or vulnerable customers may require additional consent, contact, access, safeguarding, provider suitability and escalation checks.
+Requests involving seniors, NDIS participants, accessibility needs, carers, support workers, family members or vulnerable customers may require additional consent, contact, access, safeguarding, service partner suitability and escalation checks.

 Quick Help is not an emergency, medical, legal, financial, crisis, police or government service.
 Scam/security and safety guidance may be provided as practical support, but customers should contact their bank, emergency services, police, the relevant regulator or another qualified authority where appropriate.

-We may prioritise, pause, restrict, decline or escalate requests where there are concerns about safety, coercion, abuse, privacy, consent, suitability, provider capability or risk to a vulnerable person.
+We may prioritise, pause, restrict, decline or escalate requests where there are concerns about safety, coercion, abuse, privacy, consent, suitability, service suitability or risk to a vulnerable person.

-Where a support support request relates to a senior customer, accessibility need, NDIS-related technology request, aged care client IT request or help-for-someone-else request, we may keep the support request under review by us before assigning it to a provider.
-We may limit the information shared with providers to what is reasonably needed for the technology-help task.
+Where a support request relates to a senior customer, accessibility need, NDIS-related technology request, aged care client IT request or help-for-someone-else request, we may keep the support request under review by us before assigning it to a service partner.
+We may limit the information shared with service partners to what is reasonably needed for the technology-help task.

 Customers, carers, family members, support workers and organisations should not send passwords, one-time codes, banking details, identity documents, medical records or care-plan information through general email or support request replies.